-Author Levan Lim & Marilyn Mayling Quah made a powerful statement about a cycle that result in the attitudes towards people with disabilities.
+Author Levan Lim & Marilyn Mayling Quah made a powerful statement about a cycle that results in the attitudes towards people with disabilities.
 They share that “We exclude because we don’t understand… we don’t understand because of limited contact… we lack contact because we exclude.”
 Perhaps because of this vicious cycle, we tend to misjudge and misunderstand parents of children with special needs, and the children themselves.
 However, we often do not understand the impact of our words and actions on such parents and children.

 Ms Grace Ling Chan, an adult with High Functioning Down Syndrome, confided in her biography, “I am human, not an alien…not being accepted fully by society is tearing me apart because we are human beings too and we don’t deserve to be treated this way.”

 It can also get difficult trying to find an appropriate fit into an educational setting for children with special needs.
-Many parents are not given the option to place their children in a mainstream school, despite desiring for their children to be placed alongside with typically developing peers into local institutions.
+Many parents are not given the option to place their children in a mainstream school, despite desiring for their children to be placed alongside typically developing peers into local institutions.

-In other cases, parents struggle to make the best decision for their child.
+In other cases, parents struggle to make the best decision for their children.
 As Jon’s mother explained that “It’s always a desire for a parent of a child with special needs to attend a mainstream school.
 But to allow him to study in the mainstream is like putting him in a pressure cooker.
 In the special school, every curriculum is catered at his own pace and time, but Jon said that he likes being in mainstream school.”

 Depending on the severity and needs of the child’s disability, regular medical attention, time in hospital and/or regular therapy may be required, and these often come along with high expenses.

 As educators and parents, we experience the stress in raising and educating typically developing children.
 This stress is amplified when a parent has to raise a child with special needs.
-Parents have to cope with additional amount of physical and emotional care and supervision, meet the financial costs to provide relevant interventions, and also the constant advocacy for the rights and well-being of their child.
+Parents have to cope with the additional amount of physical and emotional care and supervision, meet the financial costs to provide relevant interventions, and also the constant advocacy for the rights and well-being of their child.
 Jon’s mother suggests, “There should be more support in Singapore and it can help increase the general awareness of the public towards children with disabilities, so that the people will not put the label on these members as not fitting into the society.”

 Here are some organizations and support groups that you can explore: